webqit/webqit-community.docs/oohtml/README.md

 </head>
 ```

-Either way, they will be accessed the same way using the *Modules API*.
+Either way, they are accessed the same way using the *Modules API*.

 ```js
 // Access module1 from document.templates